-- the consolidated and separate statements of financial position as at 31 December 2023; - the consolidated and separate statements of profit or loss and other comprehensive income; - the consolidated and separate statements of changes in equity; - the consolidated and separate statements of cash flows for the year then ended; and - the notes, comprising material accounting policies and other explanatory information.
+- the consolidated and separate statements of financial position as at 31 December 2024; - the consolidated and separate statements of profit or loss; - the consolidated and separate statements of comprehensive income; - the consolidated and separate statements of changes in equity; - the consolidated and separate statements of cash flows for the year then ended; and - the notes, comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of the Company and its subsidiaries as at 31 December 2023, and of its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Companies and Allied Matters Act (CAMA), 2020 and the Financial Reporting Council of Nigeria (Amendment) Act, 2023.
+In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated and separate financial position of the Company and its subsidiaries as at 31 December 2024, and of its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS Accounting Standards) and in the manner required by the Companies and Allied Matters Act (CAMA), 2020 and the Financial Reporting Council of Nigeria (Amendment) Act, 2023.